 I found myself in agreement with Mother.
 Even as a young girl I’d hated

 the sight of half a dog’s head in a jar, the rather large phallus of a

 stallion, a pig embryo, a skinned cat.
 And not because they were hideous

 or frightening.
 In fact, they’d fascinated me.
-But I adored animals (in their living condition)
+But I adored animals (in

-he had gone on expedition to Kenya, timed between that country’s
+past six years he had gone on expedition to Kenya, timed between that country’s

 two rainy seasons, in furtherance of his lifelong quest.
 He, like his friend

 missing link.
 Dubois, in 1891, had had the good fortune to find in the